user200000/data-BaSnF4/Volume/README.md

 This subdirectory handles site- and density-based analysis.
-It contains three Jupyter notebooks:
+It contains one Jupyter notebook:

 `Volume Calculation.ipynb`: This calculates optimal volume at 600&nbsp;K from short trajectories of systems with different sizes.